RordyC/MaCS-Hack-O-Ween-2023/README.md

 # MaCS-Hack-O-Ween-2023 🎃
 Project for the MacEwan Computer Science Club 2023 Hackathon.

+Escape a laboratory where you are being chased down by an evil ressurected spririt.

 This project was created in Python using only the grapics.py library created by John Zelle.

  # Features